gamingninja10/Discord.json/README.md

 ### How can I report a bug or suggest a feature?

-Create a new [issue](https://github.com/gamingninja10/discord-json/issues) and label it with either bug or suggestion.
+Create a new [issue](https://github.com/gamingninja10/discord-json/issues) and label it with either 'bug' or 'enhancement'.

 ### Your code is bad.